 Peter R. “Rattlesnake Pete” Lanahan (18??-1871) – In 1861, Lanahan was employed by the Quartermaster’s Department at Fort Hays, Kansas.
-On February 22, 1868, he was hired as a city policeman for the newly incorporated Hays City, a position he held until August, when he returned to Fort Hays.
-In August, 1869, he went to work for James B. “Wild Bill” Hickok as a deputy, but In November, ran against the infamous gunfighter in the Sheriff’s election.
-Defeating Hickok, Lanahan assumed the new position in January, 1870 and Wild Bill moved on.
-However, some of the rowdy crowd of Hays City were none to happy at the replacement and soon began to plot an assassination.
+On February 22, 1868, he was hired as a city policeman for the newly incorporated Hays City, a position he held until August when he returned to Fort Hays.
+In August 1869, he went to work for James B. “Wild Bill” Hickok as a deputy, but In November, he ran against the infamous gunfighter in the Sheriff’s election.
+Defeating Hickok, Lanahan assumed the new position in January 1870, and Wild Bill moved on.
+However, some of the rowdy crowd of Hays City were none too happy at the replacement and soon began to plot an assassination.
 On the night of July 16, 1871, several of these assassins started a fight in the Tenth Street Saloon, knowing that Sheriff Lanahan would come running.
-When Lanahan arrived an tried to stop the violence, he was shot twice in the chest for his efforts.
-The Sheriff was then taken to his quarters in the court house and tended to by a doctor, but he died a couple of days later.
+When Lanahan arrived and tried to stop the violence, he was shot twice in the chest for his efforts.
+The Sheriff was then taken to his quarters in the courthouse and tended to by a doctor, but he died a couple of days later.

 N.P.
-Langford – Was known as a “law and order officer” in Montana at the time Sheriff Plummer was operating in Bannack.
+Langford – Was known as a “law and order officer” in Montana when Sheriff Plummer was operating in Bannack.

 J. Tom Laughlin – Served as a Texas Ranger in 1907.

-James Franklin “Bud” Ledbetter (1852-1937) – Ledbetter was born and raised in Madison, Arkansas where he began his career as a lawman.
+James Franklin “Bud” Ledbetter (1852-1937) – Ledbetter was born and raised in Madison, Arkansas, where he began his career as a lawman.
 He served as a deputy sheriff in Johnson County for ten years, gaining a reputation as a fierce fighter who was hard on thieves and killers.
-He moved to Indian Territory in 1894, where he worked for an express company before being recruited as a U.S. Deputy Marshal.
-Working under Morton Rutherford, Ledbetter quickly earned a reputation for his gunfighting skills and is credited with single-handedly bringing in four members of the train robbing Jennings Gang.
-The events of his career paralleled those of Bill Tilghman, Heck Thomas and Chris Madsen and he has sometimes been referred to as the “fourth guardsman.”
+He moved to Indian Territory in 1894, working for an express company before being recruited as a U.S. Deputy Marshal.
+Working under Morton Rutherford, Ledbetter quickly earned a reputation for his gunfighting skills and is credited with single-handedly bringing in four members of the train-robbing Jennings Gang.
+The events of his career paralleled those of Bill Tilghman, Heck Thomas, and Chris Madsen, and he has sometimes been referred to as the “fourth guardsman.”
 Ledbetter became the Police Chief of Muskogee, Oklahoma in 1908, a position he held for two years.
-He lived in Muskogee until his death in 1937.
+He lived in Muskogee until he died in 1937.

 Lon Lewis – Served briefly as a Texas Ranger in 1889 before being appointed as a U.S. Deputy Marshal in Indian Territory.
 Later, he became the first sheriff of Tulsa County, Oklahoma.